 To promote literature in the region, we run a series of popular Literary Festival events which are free for members of the public to attend.
-We have had fully booked dates for children's author Michael Rosen and crime writer Sophie Hannah.
+Previous speakers have included popular children's author Michael Rosen and crime writer Sophie Hannah.